Lucy-Family-Institute/presqt/docs/target_integration.rst

 1. Update your target in ``presqt/targets.json`` by setting ``supported_actions.resource_download`` to ``true``.

-2. Add a function to perform the resoucrce download inside of your target directory.
+2. Add a function to perform the resource download inside of your target directory.

     * If you would like to keep your file/function names consistent with what already exists add this function at ``presqt/targets/<target_name>/functions/download/<target_name>_download_resource()``